 NOTE: Oligonucleotides are synthesized by the phosphoramidite method.
 After synthesis, the oligonucleotides are purified using high performance liquid chromatography (HPLC) and the mass is measured by mass spectrometry.

-Spin down the lyophilized oligonucleotide probes using a centrifuge and dilute them in Tris-EDTA (TE) buffer to prevent the nuclease degradation.
+Spin down the lyophilized oligonucleotide probes using a centrifuge and dilute them in Tris-EDTA (TE) buffer to prevent nuclease degradation.
 Determine the dilution volume according to the yield of each probe to render a stock solution with a concentration of 500 pmol/μL.

 Store lyophilized oligonucleotides at 4 °C or room temperature for a short term.
 For long term storage (months to years), store lyophilized oligonucleotides at -20 °C. Upon resuspension of lyophilized oligonucleotides in TE, store the stock solutions at -20 °C or, preferably, at -80 °C.